 Maintain accurate and organized payroll records, including time cards, pay stubs, tax forms, and documentation of any deductions.
 Regularly review these records for accuracy.
 If an audit does occur, cooperate fully with the auditors and provide all requested information promptly.
 By being proactive and prepared, you can navigate payroll audits with confidence and ease.

-Onboarding and Employee Data
+Onboarding and employee data

-23. Complete Onboarding Paperwork on Time
+23. Complete onboarding paperwork on time

 Make sure you and new hires complete all the employment forms you’re legally required to submit.
-These forms will provide you with new hire data so that you properly classify and compensate employees.
-Legislation may differ based on your state or county, so make sure you check your state and county websites in addition to federal for all paperwork and deadlines.
+These forms will provide you with new hire data so that you can properly classify and compensate employees.
+Legislation may differ based on your state or county, so make sure you check your state and county websites in addition to the federal for all paperwork and deadlines.

 The most common types of employment forms employers are expected to complete are: